krsiakdaniel/battlefield-heroes-php/readme.md

-# Battlefield Heroes (2009)
+# Battlefield Heroes

-This was 1 month challenge in 2009 learning basics of HTML, JS and PHP.
+This was 1 month challenge in 2009 to learn basics of HTML, PHP and JS.

 ## Localhost